Yinkajay/Hafiz-Adeyinka-assignment-02/README.md

 ## AltSchool Assignment
-### This is mt submission for the JavaScript Assignment.
+### This is m submission for the JavaScript Assignment.
 I completed 2 of the 3 challenges as instructed.

 Complete any two out of the three challenges.
 See below for details of each challenge.